Counter-Strike coaching bug scandal: Full investigation

 On 29 March 2022, Dexerto reported that ESIC was close to finalizing its investigation into the scandal.
 The Counter-Strike Professional Players Association wanted the results to be published before the next Major, PGL Major Antwerp 2022.
 ESIC told Dust2.us on 1 May that they intended to release the bans before the Major.

 On 5 May, ESIC announced that almost 100 coaches were going to be banned.
 The organization also temporarily suspended three unnamed coaches who were meant to be at the Antwerp Major.
-The next day, three days before the Major, ESIC announced that the three coaches were Sergey "hally" Shavayev of Team Spirit, Rafael "zakk" Fernandes of 9z, and Luis "peacemaker" Tadeu. hally and zkk encountered the "static" bug in 2018 to 2020, while peacemaker used the "free-roam" bug in March 2018.
+The next day, three days before the Major, ESIC announced that the three coaches were Sergey "hally" Shavayev of Team Spirit, Rafael "zakk" Fernandes of 9z, and Luis "peacemaker" Tadeu. hally and zakk encountered the "static" bug in 2018 to 2020, while peacemaker used the "free-roam" bug in March 2018.
 It was also determined that none of the coaches used the bug for more than two rounds.